Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been the moneyline favorite 39 total times this season.
-They've finished 26-13 in those games.
+- The Twins are 26-14 in games they were favored on the moneyline (winning 65% of those games).

-- Minnesota has gone 4-3 when it has played as moneyline favorites with odds of -210 or shorter (57.1% winning percentage).
+- Minnesota has gone 3-3 (winning 50% of its games) when playing as moneyline favorites of -225 or shorter.

-- Based on this contest's moneyline, the Twins have an implied win probability of 67.7%.
+- Based on this matchup's moneyline, the Twins' implied win probability is 69.2%.

-- In the 68 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 28 times (28-35-5).
+- Minnesota has played in 69 games with set over/under, and have combined with opponents to go over the total 29 times (29-35-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!